 In spectral subtraction method, it is assumed that the speech signal is degraded by additive white Gaussian noise (AWGN) with flat spectrum.
 In this method, the subtraction process needs to be carried-out carefully to avoid any speech distortion.
 The spectra obtained after subtraction process may contain some negative values due to inaccurate estimation of the noise spectrum.
-Since the spectrum of estimated speech can become negative due to over-estimation of noise, but it cannot be negative, therefore a HWR or full-wave rectification (FWR) is introduced.
+Since the spectrum of estimated speech can become negative, therefore a HWR or full-wave rectification (FWR) is introduced.
 Thus, the complete power spectral subtraction algorithm is given by